Cherreads

 The forest roared, flames devouring trees despite the heavy downpour.

-A black dome erupted from the epicenter, swallowing the forest whole.
+And then s black dome erupted from the epicenter, swallowing the forest whole.

 "Rudeus!"